Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

     ```bash
     vim idct/src/krnl_idct_wrapper.cpp
     ```
-    The host code that deals with FPGA accelerator and coordinates most of its activity is organized in two different files as explained in one the previous labs also, namely "host.cpp" and "krnl_idct_wrapper.cpp".
+    The host code that deals with FPGA accelerator and coordinates most of its activity is organized in two different files as explained in one the previous labs also, namely:
+     * "host.cpp" and
+     * "krnl_idct_wrapper.cpp".

     The code in "host.cpp" deals with the creation of objects such as command queue, context, kernel and loads FPGA with binary that contains compiled kernels.
 The piece of host code inside "krnl_idct_wrapper.cpp" is organized in a function body to make it callable inside a std::thread.

 1. After opening "krnl_idct_wrapper.cpp" go to label "EVENTS_AND_WAIT_LISTS" near line no.48: